mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 }
 ```

+### Others

-### Single View Event
+#### Single View Events Message

-A `Single View Event` event is a Kafka message that informs the listener that a single view has been successfully updated.
+A Single View Events or `svc-events` is a Kafka message that informs the listener that a single view has been successfully updated.

 Its fields are: